November 21, 2019

 However, those do not prove effective in every case.
 Some may consider the use of steroids being one of the most powerful anti-inflammatory medications available.
 Those are most beneficial when the body’s immune system gets out of control in response to the allergy and affects one’s everyday life.
 (Netdoctor 2019)

 For those with severe symptoms looking for more of a long-term solution allergen-specific immunotherapy might be the answer.
-During this treatment patients are 'vaccinated' against their own allergy.
-Which in turn forces the immune system to become 'less sensitive' to the substances that trigger the allergy.
+During this treatment, patients are ‘vaccinated’ against their own allergies.
+Which in turn forces the immune system to become ‘less sensitive’ to the substances that trigger the allergy.
 (ASCIA 2019)

 Don’t just accept your symptoms.
 Hay fever treatments work best when they are tailored to each individual.
 If you wish to discuss your best options, book an appointment with one of our GPs to make an informed decision.